-Conference/workshops/seminars: Highest priority will be given to topics and formats that are focused on strategies for building new collaborations between individuals and/or groups from diverse disciplines and/or which apply team science principles.
+Virtual conference/workshops/seminars: Highest priority will be given to topics and formats that are focused on strategies for building new collaborations between individuals and/or groups from diverse disciplines and/or which apply team science principles.
 Registration must be broadly available to the SC CTSI affiliated community.
-The proposals should provide a proposed agenda, list of participants and the anticipated location.
+The proposals should provide a proposed agenda, list of participants and proposed virtual platform.
 Follow-up meeting plans and communication plans are also required as well as evidence of commitment from key stakeholders.
 The contributions of the SC CTSI must be recognized in all meeting promotions.

 New team development: Highest priority will be given to activities focused on development of new research partnerships across disciplines (brainstorming to engage specialists from different disciplines to address clinical and community research questions, landscape analysis, white paper development).
 Proposals should describe how the activities will be focused on building a successful collaborative, multidisciplinary or transdisciplinary team capable of moving forward in a new research direction and securing new research funding.

 Crowdsourcing (Citizen Science): Highest priority will be given to research teams exploring crowdsourcing mechanisms to engage large communities of individuals and to work collaboratively to accomplish a defined task or find a solution for a defined problem that will take a longer time and/or more money to achieve in a traditional research setting.
 The proposal should describe how the specific problems or tasks relate to clinical and community research, the advantage of using crowdsourcing vs traditional research methods, and the strategies to engage stakeholders to participate.
 Several strategies can be proposed in the same proposal if the intent is to compare the effectiveness of each recruitment method.

 For all proposals, a clear description of the unique contributions of team members, any existing collaborative relationships between the team members, and the organization of the team is required.